AthiraThulasi/JavaLearningJournal/36_Map/README.md

        >>Hash-based collections work as expected

 ```
-##  What Happens If we Don’t Override?
+##  What Happens If We Don’t Override?

 ``` java
 // Even if two objects have same data: